 The nature of the review to be undertaken prior to renewal will normally be indicated in the formal agreement.

-Before any validation agreement is renewed, the University will carry out a full institutional and programme review, covering the issues listed under paragraphs 15 and 16 above.
-This will be undertaken by a Validation Review Panel with the same constitution as the Panel referred to in paragraph 13.
-The Validation Review Panel will also receive reports of annual and periodic programme reviews undertaken during the period of the existing validation agreement and may, in the light of any recent periodic programme review, reduce its requirements in respect of programme specific information.
+Before any partnership agreement is renewed, the TPSC will carry out a full institutional and programme review, covering the issues listed under paragraphs x and x above.
+This will be undertaken by a Partnership Review Panel with the same constitution as the Panel referred to in paragraph x.
+The Partnership Review Panel will also receive reports of annual and periodic programme reviews undertaken during the period of the existing validation agreement and may, in the light of any recent periodic programme review, reduce its requirements in respect of programme specific information.

-The Validation Review Panel will report to LTC, which will in turn report and make recommendations to Senate and also advise the responsible Faculty Board of its conclusions.
+The Partnership Review Panel will report to LTC, which will in turn report and make recommendations to Senate..

-The University will charge a fee to the partner organisation for the validation review.
-The Validation Review Panel will make a recommendation concerning the fee to be charged in its report to LTC in the light of the actual costs of the exercise.
+The University will charge a fee to the partner organisation for the parternsip review.
+The Partnership Review Panel will make a recommendation concerning the fee to be charged in its report to LTC in the light of the actual costs of the exercise.

 Variation of procedures

-The Vice-Chancellor as Chair of Senate shall have the right to vary any of the procedures outlined above should circumstances demand this.
-Such variations will be reported to the next meeting of Senate.
+The PVC(T) as Chair of LTC shall have the right to vary any of the procedures outlined above should circumstances demand this.
+Such variations will be reported to the next meeting of Senate, and in exceptional circumstances may require the approval of the Vice-Chancellor as Chair of Senate.

-November 2007
+October 2011